 The UVELPE is required for all new, international graduate students who speak English as a Second Language.
 Faculty, researchers, staff, and scholars who wish to access ESL services at UVA should also take the exam.
 The Fall 2014 administration of the UVELPE will take place on Sunday, August 24th beginning at 9:00 a.m. in New Cabell Hall ASCIT Lab, room 298 for all students whose LAST NAMES begin with letters A-R and at 11:00 am for all students whose names LAST NAMES begin with S-Z. PLEASE ARRIVE 15 MINUTES EARLY TO FILL OUT PAPERWORK.
 In order to take the assessment, students must have their U.Va COMPUTING ID and NETBADGE PASSWORD.
 Allot 3 hours for the assessment.
 Please contact email@example.com for more information.

-The next 2014 administration of the SPEAK Test will take place on August 18 and 19th , at 9:00, 11:00 and 1:00 pm in New Cabell Hall ASCIT Lab, room 298.
+The next 2014 administration of the SPEAK Test will take place on Thursday, December 11th at 9:30in New Cabell Hall ASCIT Lab, room 298.
 ALL EXAMINEES MUST COME 15 MINUTES EARLY TO REGISTER.
 Students new to UVA will remain for the UVELPE test.
 Total test time for both tests is 3 hours.
 Candidates for the test will be contacted in early July to sign up for a test session.
-Please contact email@example.com for more information.
+Please contact firstname.lastname@example.org for more information.

 Creation of the Center resulted from recommendations made by the Virginia 2020 Commission on International Activities and the Committee on the Future of ESL at the University of Virginia.
 CAELC is funded through the Office of the Vice President and Provost and is housed in the Office of Summer and Special Academic Programs in Dell 1 and Dell 2.
 CAELC is advised by a faculty council comprised of representatives from across the University.
 The Director of CAELC reports to the Vice Provost for Academic Programs